 Thing 2.
-Candidates with 1 or 2 years of real world experience are NOT applying for internships.
-These candidates have moved on and are looking for paid full time positions.
-A candidate who has held a full time position is not going to be applying for an internship and if they are, the hiring company will be suspicious.
-Going from a FTE to a summer intern is a pretty big step back unless there is a career change, the hiring company will assume the candidate wants FTE money and not call.
+Candidates with 1 or 2 years of real-world experience are NOT applying for internships.
+These candidates have moved on and are looking for paid full-time positions.
+A candidate who has held a full-time position is not going to be applying for an internship and if they are, the hiring company will be suspicious.
+Going from an FTE to a summer intern is a pretty big step back unless there is a career change, the hiring company will assume the candidate wants FTE money and not call.
 Remember, your competition is very similar to you on paper.
-The playing field is as equal as it every will be in your career.
+The playing field is as equal as it ever will be in your career.

 All interns are created equal

 To land an interview with any company, there are a couple of things we can do.
-Try to find internships via friends, networks and family.
-This makes it easier to show off our personality and easier for the hiring manager to hear about your skills via the grapevine.
-It is MUCH easier to land a meeting via friends and family vs. a corporate goliath.
+Try to find internships via friends, networks, and family.
+This makes it easier to show off your personality and easier for the hiring manager to hear about your skills via the grapevine.
+It is MUCH easier to land a meeting via friends and family vs. a corporate Goliath.
 Friends and family will make us feel more comfortable when it comes time to interview.
 This is the same advice I give to ANYONE looking for a job with 2 to 20 years of experience.

 The value of a graduating senior can be overcome

 From an HR perspective, I want to hire seniors.
 As heinous as this may sound, juniors and sophomores do not hold much interest to me.
-For most HR departments, the end goal of an internship is to convert the intern into a full time hire.
-This goal is different for the hiring managers.
+For most HR departments, the end goal of an internship is to convert the intern into a full-time hire.
+This goal is different from the hiring managers.
 HR knows that very rarely is a student going to take an internship as a sophomore or junior and apply for a full-time position when they graduate 2 or 3 years later.
-Most interns apply for a full time position with the company they held their last internship with.
+Most interns apply for a full-time position with the company they held their last internship with.

-Hiring managers on the other hand don’t care as much because their needs are short term vs. long term.
+Hiring managers, on the other hand, don’t care as much because their needs are short-term vs. long-term.
 They just want help for the summer and whether they get a sophomore or a senior makes no difference to most.
 Hiring managers just need cheap labor for a few months.
 This sounds horrible but remember, to work on a substantial project, you will need to be trained up.
 If the internship is only 3 months and it takes you 30 to 45 days to train an intern up on a meaty project isn’t worth the investment.
 You can be trained in 1 to 2 days to accomplish the simple stuff.
-This saves time for $75K or $100K a year employees who can tackle the meat.
-You my undergraduate friend just found your niche for the summer.
+This saves time for $75K or $100K year employees who can tackle the meat.
+You, my undergraduate friend just found your niche for the summer.

 Expected graduation dates